 *Also known as Abbadon, Devil, the Evil One, Father of Lies, and Ruler of the Darkness

 by Dr. Hal Cauthron, New Testament scholar and retired chair of Southern Nazarene University's School of Theology and Ministry

 To say Satan is not real or does not exist is inappropriate theologically for at least two reasons:

-On the other hand, in affirming the existence of Satan, one must be careful not to say more nor less than Scripture says.
+On the other hand, in affirming the existence of Satan, one must be careful not to say more nor less than what Scripture says.
 One must attempt to speak primarily from a pastoral perspective, i.e., to affirm especially those truths that strengthen trust in God and reliance upon Jesus Christ.
-Such an emphasis will guard one against unhelpful speculation about Satan which tends to move beyond the clear statements of the Bible.
-Here are some essential scripturally-based affirmations:
+Such an emphasis will guard against unhelpful speculation about Satan that tends to move beyond the clear statements of the Bible.
+Let's take a look at three essential scripturally-based affirmations about Satan:

-1. Jesus Christ has won the decisive victory over Satan.
+1. Jesus Christ has won decisive victory over Satan.

 - John 12:31